PetrDlouhy/django-assert-element/README.rst

 Simple TestCase assertion that finds element based on it's path and check if it equals with given content.

+This is more useful than the default Django AssertContains because it will find the element and show differences if something changed.
+The test also tries to ignore differences in whitespaces as much as possible.

 Documentation
 -------------